Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Transformation rules under finite maps

 Finally, the last conclusion follows because $R\to R'$ is finite \'etale by construction (note that $k$ and $k'$ are perfect fields). \end{proof}

 As a consequence, we obtain the following result.

 \begin{corollary} With notation as in \autoref{not.setup}, suppose $R$ is $S_2$ and $e(R)=2$.
 Then

-\end{corollary} \begin{proof} First of all there exists a finite extension $k\to k'$ such that $R':= R\otimes_{W(k)}W(k')$ is a complete local domain and that $\m R'$ admits a minimal reduction that is generated by a system of parameters (see the footnote in the proof of \autoref{cor.perfdHKparameterideal}).
-So by \autoref{cor.FiniteEtaleHaveTheSameSignature}, we may replace $R$ by $R'$ to assume this.
+\end{corollary} \begin{proof} We first reduce to the case that $\m$ has a minimal reduction generated by $d$ elements (i.e., a system of parameters).
+We only need this step when the residue field of $R$ is finite since otherwise this is automatic (see \cite[Proposition 8.3.7 and Corollary 8.3.9]{HunekeSwansonIntegralClosure}).
+If the residue field $k$ of $R$ is finite, then by \autoref{lem.finiteresidue}, there exists a finite field extension $k\to k'$ so that $R':= R\otimes_{W(k)}W(k')$ is a complete local domain with maximal ideal $\m'=\m R'$ having a minimal reduction generated by a system of parameters.
+Since $R'$ is a finite \'{e}tale extension of $R$, it is clear that $R'$ still satisfies $S_2$ and that $e(R')=e(R)=2$ (in fact, $e(IR', R')=e(I, R)$ for any $\m$-primary ideal, see the last paragraph of the proof of \autoref{cor.perfdHKparameterideal}).
+Moreover, by \autoref{cor.FiniteEtaleHaveTheSameSignature} both the perfectoid Hilbert-Kunz multiplicity and the perfectoid signature of $R$ and $R'$ agree.
+Therefore we may replace $R$ by $R'$ to assume $\m$ has a minimal reduction generated by $d$ elements.

-Note that the hypothesis implies that $R$ is Cohen-Macaulay by \cite{ikedaunpublished} and the direct summand theorem \cite{AndreDirectsummandconjecture}.
+By the monomial conjecture (which is a theorem thanks to \cite[Page 72 (2)]{AndreDirectsummandconjecture}) and \cite{ikedaunpublished}, our hypotheses imply that $R$ is Cohen-Macaulay.
 Let $\underline{z}=z_1,\dots, z_d$ be a minimal reduction of $\m$.
-It follows that Thus we have $\edim(R)=\dim(R)+1$ and that $\m=(\underline{z}, u)$ for some $u$, which must be a socle representative of $R/(\underline{z})$.
+It follows that where the third equality follows from \cite[Corollary 4.7.11]{BrunsHerzog} as $\underline{z}$ is a system of parameters and $R$ is Cohen-Macaulay.
+Thus we have $\edim(R)=\dim(R)+1$ and that $\m=(\underline{z}, u)$ for some $u$, which must be a socle representative of $R/(\underline{z})$.
 Note that this implies $R$ is a hypersurface: write $R=S/I$ such that $S$ is a regular local ring with $\edim(R)=\edim(S)$, then $I$ is a height one ideal of $S$ that is unmixed, so $I$ must be principal.
 Therefore we have

 where the first equality follows from \autoref{prop.PerfdSignatureRelativePerfdHK} and the second equality follows from \autoref{prop.Normalizedlengthequalsmultiplicity}. \end{proof}